shabarkin/pointer/README.md

 ### Launch the scan

-The Pointer parses the local json file (`ips.json`) with a list of IPs, optimally splits them into packets (10 IPs), and then adds the packets to be processed to the SQS queue:
+The Pointer tool parses the local json file (`ips.json`) with a list of IPs, optimally splits them into packets (10 IPs), and then adds the packets to be processed to the SQS queue:

 ```bash
 ./pointer scan -targets ips.json